 Non-ERISA plans are those 403(b) plans that involve voluntary plan participation only.
 In other words, the employer is not contributing.
 Another parameter around this distinction is that all Church Plans are considered Non-ERISA.
-From here on out we will refer to Non-ERISA plans as Church Plans.

 Therefore, if your organization is a church, you want to ensure that you have a 403(b)(9) Church Plan.
 If your organization is not a church, and makes plan contributions of any kind (also known as “matching”), your retirement plan falls under the ERISA oversight rules.
 We hasten to say, that the ERISA regulations are very informative and add a high protection value to either a 403(b) or 401(k) Plan.

 Click here to learn more about Church Retirement Plans.